wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ## Investigate the Service Map for a Trace

 In the Traces browser, you can investigate the services that have spans in a selected trace.
-The services are shown as nodes in a service map.
+The services are shown as nodes in the service map.

 ![explore service map](images/tracing_traces_browser_service_map.png)

 In the service map panel, you can:
-* Investigate the flow of control between the services that contribute to a trace.
+* Investigate the real-time traffic flow among the services that contribute to a trace.
-* Click on a service to see a summary of its RED metrics and a link to its dashboard.
+* Click on a service to display:
+  - A link to the service's dashboard.
+  - A summary of the service's RED metrics, which aggregate spans from all operations in the service.
+  - A set of line charts that show the general contour for each of the summarized RED metrics.
-* Scroll the call graph to zoom in or out, and then click the icon to re-center it.
+* Scroll the service map to zoom in or out, and then click the icon to re-center it.

 **Note:** A service is grayed out if it participates in at least one trace in the traces list, but does not contribute any spans to the currently selected trace.